Stan Gelbaugh

-Early years
+Early life

 Gelbaugh lettered in football, basketball and track at Cumberland Valley High School.
 He played as a quarterback, punter and placekicker.

 He accepted a football scholarship from the University of Maryland.
 As a redshirt freshman he was tried at wide receiver in the spring, before being switched back to quarterback in the fall.

 He spent his first two and a half years punting and as the backup to Boomer Esiason in 1983 and Frank Reich in the 1984 season.
 After Reich went down with a shoulder injury in Week 4 against Wake Forest, Gelbaugh took over the starting role.
 After a loss to Penn State in which he set a school record with 48 pass attempts, Gelbaugh and the Terps reeled off three straight victories.
 In Week 9, while visiting Bernie Kosar and the defending national champion Miami Hurricanes, the Hurricanes jumped out to a 31–0 lead at halftime.
 Gelbaugh was replaced by Reich, who led the Terps to a thrilling 42–40 comeback in the second half, a then- record comeback in college football history.

 Going into the following season, he was the starting quarterback for a team that was ranked #1 in the preseason poll.
 He passed for 2,475 yards, breaking Esiason's single-season record.
 He also broke the record for passing yardage in a game with 361 yards against Clemson University, led the ACC in total offense with 216.8 yards-per-game and was second in passing efficiency.
 Even though the team went 9–3 overall, the team had a perfect 6–0 record in the Atlantic Coast Conference, giving them the conference title.
 The season ended with a victory over Syracuse in the Cherry Bowl, where he passed for 223 yards and two touchdowns, and added another rushing score.
 Gelbaugh was named offensive MVP of the game.

 He finished his college career second overall in school history in yardage and third in completions.
 He had a 13–4 record in the games he started and became the first Terrapins quarterback with three career 300-yard games.